 - The Needler is also good at causing these because of the delay between impact and damage.

 - It is also possible for two players to hit each other with a plasma grenade, causing them to blow themselves up.

-- Emile in Halo: Reach stabs a Zealot in the neck with his big knife while being impaled on the Zealots sword.
+- In an in-story example, Emile in Halo: Reach stabs a Zealot in the neck with his big knife after being impaled on the Zealot's sword.